In an episode of House, M.D., the almost always excellent Andre Bruagher plays a therapist who treats the almost always excellent, Hugh Laurie.

 The dilemma of van Gogh then becomes what is our basis for “normal?”
 And from that we then have another dilemma which is that his paintings were produced within the narrative facts of who he was at the time and not a hypothetical “van Gogh” on anti-depressants.

-The “logic” of House’s therapist is of course the logic of the pharmaceutical industrial complex which includes but is not limited to, advertising revenue, and the salaries of the people who run the networks that own the production companies that hire the writers and directors who produce the shows that pay the salaries of the actors.
-The PIS is in turn part of a dominant narrative system that designates a binary reality in which “normal” is x and “not normal” is anything that is not x.
+The “logic” of House’s therapist is of course the logic of the Pharmaceutical Industrial Complex which includes but is not limited to, advertising revenue, and the salaries of the people who run the networks that own the production companies that hire the writers and directors who produce the shows that pay the salaries of the actors.
+The Pharmaceutical Industrial Complex is in turn part of a dominant narrative system that designates a binary reality in which “normal” is x and “not normal” is anything that is not x.

 Therefore, House is not “normal” and it is precisely because he is not “normal” that he is a genius.
 That this is true is not the issue because while genius is rare and thus not average or “normal” in this context, or narrative system “not normal and a genius” demands also being abrasive if not ultimately dangerous.
 In other words, consumed from within by a heat that while able to produce brilliance will ultimately require confinement or death, or being transformed into an unperson.